Teaching

 Each link will open a PDF document.

-To achieve an immersive, hands-on experience for students in the classroom, I work extensively outside of class on designing and building instructional materials.
-Below is an example of how I design introductory (technique-based) studio classes; the link will open an abbreviated PDF document of the class materials I created for an introductory sculpture class focused on woodworking techniques.
+To provide students in the classroom with an immersive, hands-on experience, I work extensively outside of class on designing and building instructional materials.
+Below are examples of how I design introductory and intermediate (technique-based) studio classes; each link opens a PDF.